 For this week’s Wine Wednesday, we’re going dark and fruity with a bottle of Dark Horse Merlot.
 As a long-time fan of Dark Horse‘s Rosé, their Merlot had been sitting on my list of wines to try for a little while.
 When I spotted it had a discount on it in my local TESCO one week, I figured that was as good a sign as any to pick up a bottle and share my thoughts for Wine Wednesday.
 Interested to see what I thought of the Dark Horse Merlot?
 Read my full review in this week’s Wine Wednesday.

 Based in California, Dark Horse was pioneered by female winemaker Beth Liston who brought her passion and creativity to the winemaking process.
-As a brand Dark Horse pride themselves on their commitment to bringing together both traditional winemaking methods and techniques alongside the use of cutting edge technology.
+As a brand Dark Horse pride themselves on their commitment to bringing together both traditional winemaking methods and techniques alongside the use of cutting-edge technology.
 And it’s this combination that has led Dark Horse to create award-winning Californian wines and develop such an amazing reputation as a company.

-Dark Horse Merlot: How The Merlot Was Made
+Dark Horse Merlot

-When it came to making this specific merlot, Beth went against what is thought of as the more conventional methods of making merlot.
+When it came to making this specific merlot, Beth went against what is thought of as the more conventional methods of making a merlot.
 She actually harvests the grapes EARLY for this wine.
 Then using their traditional yet technological wine-making methods they managed to create their merlot.
 This technique is what gives Dark Horse’s Merlot its unique flavour (which I’ll go into in a sec).